mustaqahmed/testing/README.md

-# testing
+# Testing repo
-testing github things
+This repo is for testing github things with @fayaazxahmed

+## Testing commits
+Blah

+## Testing merge conflicts